valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   Formio forms can now be prefilled with data from the Zaken API.
 See [this page](/reference/modules/form.md#external-data-types) for more information.

+* **Show process version on progress tab**

+  The version of the process is now visible on the 'Progress' tab of a case.

 ## Bugfixes

 The following bugs were fixed: